 Yuttal saves himself from a knife wound because he wears chain mail beneath his clothes.

 Carnivorous plants surround the lost oasis.
 Literature is filled with accounts of man-eating plants.

 Vampire bats play the part of a mysterious weapon for the first part of the story.
-The movie adaptation of Bram Stoker’s novel, Dracula, was a huge sensation when it appeared in 1931.
-“The Vampire Bat” was a film released on January 10, 1933, in which a giant bat is supposedly draining the blood from the local villagers.
+The movie adaptation of Bram Stoker’s novel, “Dracula,” was a huge sensation when it appeared in 1931.
+“The Vampire Bat” was a film released on January 10, 1933, in which a giant bat is believed to be draining the blood from the local villagers.